jsitarski/bindata/manual.md

 # Alternatives

 This section is purely historic.
-All the alternatives to BinData are no longer actively maintained.
+All the alternatives toJBinData are no longer actively maintained.

-There are several alternatives to BinData.
-Below is a comparison between BinData and its alternatives.
+There are several alternatives toJBinData.
+Below is a comparison betweenJBinData and its alternatives.

-The short form is that BinData is the best choice for most cases.
+The short form is thatJBinData is the best choice for most cases.
 It is the most full featured of all the alternatives.
 It is also arguably the most readable and easiest way to parse and write binary data.